Action 2: Review and Enhance Policies

 - The Human Resources and Dean of Students offices reviewed student and employee handbooks for clear expectations of behavior regarding race.

-- The Office of Career Planning has taken numerous steps to infuse racial equity, inclusion and belonging into their program, and is working in partnership with employers to do the same.
+- The Office of Career Planning has taken numerous steps to infuse racial equity, inclusion, and belonging into its program, and is working in partnership with employers to do the same.

 - Counseling Center and Disability Services staff have participated in numerous anti-racism trainings, surveyed students who received counseling regarding their experience and quality of support, and promote anti-racism and inclusion on their social media accounts.

-- Campus Police has continued to follow best practices such as hiring a work force that is reflective of the community in terms of diversity, and ensuring all staff participate in annual cultural sensitivity training.
-The Police Chief has also served on the committee researching the DEI position.
+- Campus Police has continued to follow best practices such as hiring a workforce that is reflective of the community in terms of diversity, and ensuring all staff participate in annual cultural sensitivity training.
+The Police Chief served on the committee researching the DEI position.

 - StrongPoints staff have attended multiple anti-racism trainings, held DEI-related student focus groups, and participated in the DEI exploratory committee

-- Revisions have been made to the Honor Code, especially clarifying how harassment, discrimination, acts of intolerance, etc. are defined, with the intention of including them in the next edition of the Student Handbook.
+- Revisions have been made to the Honor Code, especially clarifying how harassment, discrimination, acts of intolerance, etc. are defined.
+These definitions and examples have been included in the most recent edition of the Student Handbook.

 - Faculty, staff, and student groups have adopted a statement of commitment to Diversity, Equity, and Inclusion that will be included on syllabi and in various documents of the College.